Everyone who takes the memory test is interested to know how good their memory is. However, the real question is how can

 Apart from the fact that you will feel physically better the next day, the brain will be able to shut down properly and organise the events of the day.

 Exercising your brain is well documented and a common approach.
 Simply make sure that on a day to day basis that you use it.
 Consider the number of days that you get up, get ready for work, go to work - perhaps even finish your day's work - where you haven't really challenged your brain.
 You simply go through the motions.

 Have you ever driven the car somewhere, arrived and can't quite remember the journey you made ?
 That's because your brain switched into auto-pilot and you do things without thinking.
 This is what we are trying to avoid.
 The ability to push your brain so that it's being used as much as possible even during everyday events is the key.

 The first method here is taking tests such as this Memory Test or taking a general knowledge quiz or similar.
 Doing crosswords and puzzles helps of course.
 There are some who consider that playing computer games is essentially exercising your brain and working it better than sitting in front of the tv.
-Even simple games like Twifolo can keep the brain ticking over.
 These small events can fire up those old grey cells and get them talking to each other.
 It is important.
 Memory statistics show that regular brain training can increase performance.